 We will discuss highs and lows of an innovator’s life, motivation and creative passions as well as favorite methods, tools, conferences and ideas.
 Although all of this is serious stuff, I am aiming for a relaxed atmosphere, after all it’s humans talking about things that are important to them.
+Please be entertaining and generous with sharing your experiences.

 Technically, sound quality is very important to make sure, the listeners have the best possible experience of our conversation.